DiSkyOrg/Documentation/docs/docs/expressions.md

 [[[ macros.required_version('4.0.0') ]]]
 |Return Type|string|class:version|

-This represent the current name of any discord entity that can hold one.
+This represents the current name of any discord entity that can hold one.
 You can change name of every entity except member and user by defining a new text.
-Check for 'nickname of member' if you want to check / change custom member's name.
+Check for [nickname of member](#member-nickname) if you want to check / change custom member's name.

 === "Examples"

     ```applescript